ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued working on another component for my personal React project https://twitter.com/saromsaweb/status/1096914404329836544

 **Thoughts:** A little bit frustrating as the component I wanted to work on was causing issues.
 Moved onto another, which I was able to finish.
 Will come back to the problematic one on another day.

+### Day 76: February 17, 2019

+**Today's Progress:** Continued working on my personal React project https://twitter.com/saromsaweb/status/1097230949593554944

+**Thoughts:** My issues today were not from a coding standpoint but more content.
+This shows me that I should go with more of a plan of what I want to show first before I'm ready to delve past the basic template of my site.